 Žiča Monastery

-The eastern part of Žiča Monastery has been built in the Rashka – Rascian architectural style, before Saint Sava decision to become his seat and the see of the independent Serbian Orthodox Church.
+The eastern part of Žiča Monastery has been built in the Rashka – Rascian architectural style, prior decision of Saint Sava to become his seat and the see of the independent Serbian Orthodox Church.
 The main section of the Zica temple, dedicated to the Ascension of Our Lord, is divided in three traveyes, so that the eastern one is within the altar space, the dome is over the middle one, while on the western travey, a spacious narthex was added on later, along with a tower.
 Construction of Žiča Monastery got the impact of monasteries of Holy Mount Athos by adding the bell tower in front.
 The Zica Monastery was repeatedly damaged and restored in next centuries, during the Turkish rule. Žiča Monastery was painted bright red by the order of Saint Sava to testify that the shrine is built on the blood of Serbian martyrs.
 Impressive frescoes of Žiča Monastery date from the 13th and 14th century and still attract interest thank to their great artistic quality, although seriously damaged through the history.
-The most prominent fresco of Žiča Monastery is the composition “Dormition of Our Lady”.
+The most prominent fresco of Žiča Monastery is the composition “Dormition of the Holy Mother of God”.